thermofisherlsms/pyeds/README.md

 instead of how to read the data.

 The *PyEDS* library provides several tools to read data (*pyeds.EDS*), displaying tables metadata (*pyeds.Summary*) as well as displaying actual data in nicely formatted tables (*pyeds.Review*).
+In addition, a set of utilities is now available to simplify custom scripting nodes (*pyeds.scripting*).

 Please see the [examples](https://github.com/thermofisherlsms/pyeds/tree/master/examples) folder to learn more about available tools and functions.